rust-lang/cargo/src/doc/guide.md

 this instance, we're just adding `conduit`, so it will be the only one that's overridden.

+Note: using a local configuration to override paths will only work for crates that have been published to crates.io.
+You cannot use this feature to tell Cargo how to find local unpublished crates.

 More information about local configuration can be found in the [configuration documentation](config.html).